-This category is specific to §306A projects that protect, stabilize and/or restore coastal natural resource areas.
+This category is specific to §306A or construction/land acquisition (PSM) projects that protect, stabilize, enhance, and/or restore coastal natural resource areas.
 The CMP encourages projects that will restore and enhance the state's coastal resources and mitigate the impacts of storm surge, flooding, erosion, habitat loss and degradation of water quality and quantity.
+Coastal habitat projects can include acquiring property or conservation easements from willing sellers for protection and preservation in perpetuity.
 If the proposed project is part of a larger effort, applicant must describe the entire scope of the project beyond the phase that CMP would fund.

 Applicants should use sustainable construction methods, materials, and designs to minimize environmental impacts during and post-construction.
 Projects should include construction and design strategies that enhance resilience to coastal hazards and minimize impacts to wildlife, air, water, soil, landfills, and public safety.
 Projects should meet the goals and objectives of Clean Coast Texas.
 See the "Consistency with the Clean Coast Texas Program" for requirement details.
+If submitting a final application (NOAA-funded or PSM), applicants must complete the Agency Coordination Form found in the Application Portal.